yonibc/yad2cellular/README.md

-# 📱 Yad2Cellular – Android Marketplace App
+# 📱 NextTrade – Android Marketplace App

-Yad2Cellular is a second-hand mobile marketplace built with modern Android development principles.
+NextTrade is a second-hand mobile marketplace built with modern Android development principles.
 Inspired by platforms like Yad2 and Facebook Marketplace, it allows users to register, create listings, view posts, and manage their own listings with ease.

 The app is built entirely in **Kotlin**, leveraging **Jetpack Navigation**, **Firebase (Auth + Firestore)**, **Cloudinary**, and **Picasso** for image handling.
 The UI uses **ConstraintLayout** for responsive design.